2Ls, 2Es, and 3Es — Come work in the exciting, evolving field of national security law!

 The purpose of NSLJ’s comment-on process is to provide an additional path to journal membership for students at George Mason University Antonin Scalia Law School and to help foster the production of exceptional scholarship related to national security law.
 The comment-on process is intended for upper-class students to demonstrate that they have mastered what our Candidate Members learn through their semester of Scholarly Writing.

-– Summer Comment-On Window: Offers for conditional full membership will most years be extended in late June.
+– Spring Comment-On Window: Offers for conditional full membership will most years be extended in late June.

-– Winter Comment-On Window: Offers for conditional full membership will be extended most years in late January.
+– Fall Comment-On Window: Offers for conditional full membership will be extended most years in late January.

 The comment-on process is only open to 2L, 2E, or 3E students at George Mason Antonin Scalia Law School.
 A student submitting a comment-on application during the January window must have at least one full semester of law school left after the current semester (i.e., graduating the following December or beyond).